opensearch-project/project-website/_posts/2024-05-07-opentelemetry-metrics-visualization.md

 TSVB will calculate the interval length automatically and only connect points between adjacent intervals.
 If there are intervals without values, the dots will not be connected.

-Chosing the panel filter `name:k8s.pod.cpu.time` filters the metrics for the Pod CPU time.
+Choosing the panel filter `name:k8s.pod.cpu.time` filters the metrics for the Pod CPU time.
 This is the metric we want to visualize first.

 We now switch back to the "Data" tab.